Ari24-cb24/LaunchpadGamer/README.md

+### Disclaimer
+I haven't really been working on this project since a couple of months.
+PRs are welcomed!

 # LaunchpadGamer
 This is a Python project for playing computer games on the Launchpad MK 2/Playing directly

-NOTE:
-This program is currently not in a final stage!

 # How to setup
 First of all you have to download Python 3.7